The Vintner's Luck: Sequel

 Knox had planned to write a sequel after finishing the novel, but after it became a bestseller, felt she "couldn't possibly do that again".
 She only felt sufficiently confident to tackle the sequel after the success of her Dreamhunter Duet young-adult novels in 2005 and 2007.
 In 2009, after a difficult year for her family, she said: "I know it's taking a long time but the living I do in between each book, and lessons I learn, I apply to Xas in learning how to be human.
 And there's been a lot of learning this year."

 The sequel, The Angel's Cut, was published in 2009.
 The story follows the tale of Xas after the events of the first book and is set in 1930s Hollywood.
 Jose Borghino, writing for News.com.au, said that like the first book, it "contemplates the big questions", and that "it's the passion, exuberance and irrational joy of being human that Xas (and Knox) plump for every time".
 Emma Hagestadt in The Independent said "Knox's evocation of Thirties California is dreamy, and her characters, interestingly warped".
-At the time Knox said that she was intending to write a third book in the series, The Angel's Reserve, set in contemporary times, but as of 2021 it has not been published.
+At the time Knox said that she was intending to write a third book in the series, The Angel's Reserve, set in contemporary times.